wilvk/sample-deploy-pipeline/building-the-pipeline.md

 ![](images/14.png)

-Once the build has finished, browse to `localhost:8000` to see your app.
+Once the build has completed, browse to `localhost:8000` to see your app.

 ![](images/15.png)